 It is created for protection against four different flu viruses.
-This includes two influenza A viruses and two influenza B viruses.
+This includes two influenza-A viruses and two influenza-B viruses.
 Since different vaccine types are permitted for diverse age groups, there are quadrivalent flu vaccines available that can even be used for infants aged 6 months.
 Other similar vaccines have been developed and licensed for usage in kids aged 3 years and older.

-These have been modified and now include H1N1 and H3N2 flu shot forms used last year.
-These variations can efficiently handle exposure to those strains of the flu which have evolved have increased strength.
+These have been modified and now include the H1N1 and H3N2 flu shot forms used last year.
+These variations can efficiently handle exposure to those strains of the flu which have evolved and have increased strength.

 The Fluzone High-Dose Quadrivalent vaccine contains 4 times the amount of antigen as a regular flu shot.
 It is the only licensed high-dose inactivated flu vaccine.
 It has been specifically licensed and approved for people 65 years and older as the higher dose of antigen is intended to give older people a better immune response against flu.

 Also known as the Flucelvax Quadrivalent vaccine, these vaccines are grown in cultured cells of mammalian origin instead of hens’ eggs.
 They use cell-based candidate vaccine viruses that can possibly offer better protection compared to egg-based flu vaccines.
 It is the only cell-based inactivated flu vaccine that has been licensed in the U.S. and is used in people 4 years and older.